mikegrudic/pytreegrav/README.md

 * Greater parallelism, e.g. in the tree-build algorithm, support for massive parallelism
 * Support for computing approximate correlation and structure functions.

 Stay tuned!
-If there is any feature that would make pykdgrav useful for your project, just let me know!
+If there is any feature that would make pytreegrav useful for your project, just let me know!